turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/problems_solutions_algorithms.markdown

 * What is an Algorithm
 * What do programmers do?
 * Problem solving problems: What to do vs. How to do it
+* "Dumping out the toolbox" - controlling nerves and pacing yourself
 * Incremental solutions (linear)
 * Iterative solutions (spirals)
 * Building a full "slice"